Lawyer says he’ll prove French ex-leader Sarkozy’s innocence

-PARIS (AP) — Former French President Nicolas Sarkozy’s lawyer said he will “prove the innocence” of his client, suspected of illegal campaign funding financed by the late Libyan leader Moammar Gadhafi.
+PARIS (AP) — Former French President Nicolas Sarkozy’s lawyer says he will “prove the innocence” of his client, suspected of illegal campaign funding financed by the late Libyan leader Moammar Gadhafi.

 The former president is banned from traveling to Libya, Egypt, Tunisia or South Africa and from meeting with nine people involved in the case.